CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Preliminaries

 \section{Preliminaries}

-\paragraph{Language Modeling} Language modeling (LM) is a fundamental task in natural language processing, aimed at modeling sequences of language.
-This is typically achieved through Causal Language Models (Causal LM), where the model is trained to maximize the likelihood of predicting the next word $w_t$ given the preceding words $w_1, w_2, \dots, w_{t-1}$.
-The training process minimizes the negative log-likelihood of the predicted word sequence:
+\paragraph{Language Modeling} Language modeling represents a fundamental task in natural language processing aimed at modeling sequential language data.
+This is typically implemented through Causal Language Models (Causal LM), which maximize the likelihood of predicting the next token $w_t$ given preceding tokens $w_1, w_2, \dots, w_{t-1}$.
+The training process minimizes the negative log-likelihood:

-This loss function $\mathcal{L}_{\text{LM}}$ encourages the model to capture the underlying patterns in the data.
-Transformer architectures~\citep{vaswani2017attention} have become the standard for Causal LM due to their ability to handle long-range dependencies effectively.
+This loss function $\mathcal{L}_{\text{LM}}$ encourages the model to capture underlying patterns in the data.
+Transformer architectures~\citep{vaswani2017attention} are the standard for Causal LM due to their ability to handle long-range dependencies effectively.

-\paragraph{Reward Modeling} Reward modeling (RM) is crucial in reinforcement learning from human feedback (RLHF), providing a scalar reward signal that guides the learning process based on output quality.
-The reward model $R_\theta$ predicts the quality of an output $y$ given a context $x$ as $s = R_\theta(x, y)$, where $s$ is the scalar reward score.
-In preference modeling, RM predicts the relative quality of outputs by comparing pairs.
-A common method is the Pairwise Ranking Loss, where the model assigns higher scores to preferred (chosen) outputs:
+\paragraph{Reward Modeling} Reward modeling (RM) is integral to reinforcement learning from human feedback (RLHF), providing scalar reward signals that guide learning based on output quality.
+The reward model $R_\theta$ predicts the quality of an output $y$ given a context $x$ as $s = R_\theta(x, y)$.
+In preference modeling, RMs predict relative quality by comparing output pairs.
+A standard approach employs the Pairwise Ranking Loss, which assigns higher scores to preferred (chosen) outputs:

 , where $s_{\text{chosen}} = R_\theta(x, y_{\text{chosen}})$ and $s_{\text{rejected}} = R_\theta(x, y_{\text{rejected}})$, and $\sigma(\cdot)$ is the sigmoid function.